shahrk/feature-hunt/docs/proj2Improvements.md

 Issues are being closed - ![GitHub closed issues](https://img.shields.io/github/issues-closed/CSC510-Group-25/feature-hunt?color=red)

-Use of style checkers - On top of Prettier, we added PyLint
+Use of style checkers - On top of Prettier, we added PyLint, Codacy

-other automated analysis tools - Dependabot, Snyk, CodeQL
+other automated analysis tools - Dependabot, Snyk, CodeQL, Coveralls, Codacy

 test cases exist: test cases are more than 30% of the code base - We improved coverage from 33% to 72%